dasmlab/glooscap/infra/macos-foss/QUICKSTART.md

 # Glooscap macOS FOSS Quick Start Guide

-This guide will help you get Glooscap running on macOS using Podman and k3d (k3s in containers) in just a few steps.
+This guide will help you get Glooscap running on macOS using Docker and k3d (k3s in containers) in just a few steps.

 ## Prerequisites